CartoDB/carto-vl/docs/guides/01-getting-started.md

 const viz = new carto.Viz();
 ```

-The example below demonstrates how to change the color and size of the points on our map ([Live example](http://carto.com/developers/carto-vl/examples/maps/guides/getting-started/basicStyling.html)).
+The example below demonstrates how to change the color and size of the points on our map ([example](http://carto.com/developers/carto-vl/examples/maps/guides/getting-started/basicStyling.html)).

 ```js
 const viz = new carto.Viz(`